itu-summer/qualification-seminar-materials-2018/README.md

 ## Content

-Here you can find literature, lecture materials, homework, homework solutions and lecture screencasts.
+Here you can find literature, lecture materials, homework, homework solutions, lecture screencasts and additional resources for the extra curious.

 The content is divided into folders, where each folder contains the relevant material for that session.